 But they don’t last for long – you eventually need to go into the cold market.

 And what do you do then?
-Find cold market prospects outside or cold-call them from a list?
+Find cold market prospects outside or cold-call them from a list or try to find new people using social media?

-I was told that I would learn and that I would be more comfortable with it as the time went by.
+I was told that I would learn how to approach people and how to call strangers and long lost friends and that I would be more comfortable with it as the time went by.

 It takes time to develop.